gristlabs/grist-help/help/imports.md

 To start a new Grist document, click the "Add New" button on the home screen and choose "Import document", as described in [starting a new Grist document](creating-doc.md).

 To add to an existing document, open that document, click the "Add New" button and then "Import from file".
+By default, each imported table is added as a new Grist table, but when examining the preview dialog for an import, you have an option to change the destination to an existing Grist table.

 You can also import any of the same formats from a URL, using the "Import from URL" option.